-Social media and news can help you stay connected, especially right now.
+Social media and news can help you stay connected.
 But it can also be overwhelming.
 It can disrupt your day.
 And it's easy to develop habits you didn't mean to.

 Try these tips for using social media and news in a healthy way.

 Maybe you want to use social media to share creative things you're working on.
 If so, use it only for that.
 Log off after you've shared your work.
 When it comes to news, it's important to know what's going on in the world.
 But if you're trying to stay caught up on the day's events, do you need to keep an eye on the headlines all day?
 Maybe a check-in once a day is enough.

 - Think about how the news or scrolling through your feeds makes you feel.

 Does seeing what friends are sharing make you happy?
 Or does it make you feel down?
 Pay attention to how you're feeling the next time you're on social media, and decide if you need to make some changes.

 - Don't compare your reality to someone else's filter.

 People filter what they share on social media in order to tell a specific story about their life.
 Usually, that story is going to be a shiny one.
 For example, you might see tons of pictures of all the great things your friend saw and did on a weekend road trip.
 But you're probably not seeing pictures of the three times she got carsick during the drive.
 Point is, even if what you're seeing is a true story, remember that it's never the whole story.

 - Use tools to help you control what you see and when you see it.

 - Turn off alerts on your phone.
 That way you can find information you want when you're ready for it, instead of letting it find you.